balasr21/fizzbuzz/README.md

 and also group of testcases together run as nested for end to end

 3.Main.class contains the main method which invokes converter method and prints fizzbuzz converted value between 1 and 100

+## 1.4 Instructions to Run

+mvn clean test -- > to invoke junit test cases or run Main.Java which will print 1 to 100 converted values